cybertraining-dsc/su21-reu-378/project/index.md

 This previous research aimed to create a no cost means to provide a first level screening for autism diagnosis, whereby parents could submit an image of their child and in return recieve a probability of the potential of Autism.
 To contribute to this previous research, this project will analyze facial images of Autistic and non-autistic male and female children using Artificial Intelligence.
 A deep learning algorithm will be used to develop an inexpensive, accurate, and effective method to detect Autism in children.
 This project utilizes a Convolutional Neural Network classifier to explore the possibility of using a facial image analysis to detect Autism in children.

 - [ ] Talk about acuuracy predictions and goals.
+- [ ] ADD PARAGRAPH ABOUT ETHICS IN AUTISM.

 ## 2. Methodology